Essential coronavirus info We can’t wait to welcome our new and returning students from 19 October 2020. Your safety is our first priority.

-Dr Emmanuel Silva is is Acting Course Leader: MSc Strategic Fashion Management and Lecturer in Quantitative Methods at London College of Fashion for the Fashion Business School and has recently published a research paper on “Cross Country Relations in European Tourist Arrivals” in Annals of Tourism Research, an ABS ranked four star journal.
+Dr Emmanuel Silva is is Course Leader: MSc Strategic Fashion Management and Senior Lecturer in Quantitative Methods at London College of Fashion for the Fashion Business School (FBS).
+Emmanuel is an active researcher who has published 36 journal articles including four Academic Journal Guide 2018 (AJG 2018) - 4 ranked publications.
 Emmanuel is also the recipient of a 2017 UAL Teaching Award.

 Can you tell us about yourself?

 I was born and bred in Sri Lanka where I was fortunate enough to be educated at St Thomas’ Preparatory School and St Thomas’ College, Mount Lavinia.
 Following the completion of my Advanced Level education, I moved to UK in 2008 at the age of 18 to complete my higher studies.
 I graduated with a Bachelor of Science in Economics & Actuarial Science, and then completed a Master of Science in Risk Management at the University of Southampton.
 Thereafter, I was offered a full scholarship by Bournemouth University (BU) to undertake research towards the qualification of Doctor of Philosophy which was awarded in 2016 for my thesis entitled “Theoretical Advancements and Applications in Singular Spectrum Analysis”.
 During my PhD, I was employed as a Part Time Lecturer in Statistics and Econometrics at the Business School at BU where I lectured undergraduate, postgraduate and MBA classes, and lead several statistical units.

 When did you decide to join the Fashion Business School at LCF?